 Jamis Quest Sport

-Next we give you the Quest Sport (formerly the Satellite Sport).
+Next we give you the Quest Sport.
 We're very excited to offer a steel bike at an entry-level price point.
 The majority of bikes you see these days are made of aluminum, so it's nice to have an alternative.
 The steel frame lends the Quest a very smooth, very stable ride, and the Shimano Claris components make for quick, accurate shifts.
 This is a great starter road bike.
 It's perfect for your first triathlon or for simply adding cycling to your exercise program.
-Also available in Tiger's Eye.
+Also available in Victory Red.

 Jamis Quest Sport Femme